 - Hospitals – state, local, and private: $118,600/year

 - Educational services – state, local, and private: $110,770/year

 There are also top-paying states where a PA can make the best pay.
 These states include:

 Information collected from the Bureau of Labor Statistics.

 How to Advance as a Physician Assistant

-Physician assistants work full time.
+PAs work full time.
 Many work beyond the traditional 40-hour work week.
-It is not uncommon for them, especially those working in hospitals, to work nights, weekends, and holidays.
-Physician assistants may be on-call, which means they must be ready to respond to emergencies with little notice.
+It is not uncommon to work nights, weekends, and holidays.
+You might also be on-call.
+This means that when emergencies come up, you have to be there.

-Physician assistants work on teams with physicians and healthcare professionals.
+PAs work on teams with physicians and medical professionals.
 Specific duties are overseen by the supervising physician or surgeon.
-A PA may work in all areas of medicine, from emergency services to pediatric healthcare.
-In some areas of the country, especially in rural or underserved regions, physician assistants may act as a primary care provider at a clinic where the physician is only present one day a week.
-By law, the physician and physician assistant must collaborate, but the role of the PA can be mostly autonomous.
+A PA might work in all areas of medicine, from emergency services to pediatric healthcare.

-In some areas of the country, physician assistants may make house calls or visit nursing homes and life care facilities to treat patients.
+In other areas, a PA might make house calls or visit nursing homes where they will treat patients.
 The specialty you choose will influence your work environment.
-And, while the job is not always easy, it can be highly rewarding.
+And, while the job is not always easy, it can be rewarding.